leandroayala/python_a_z/README.md

 2. when you see this ">>>" it means that all is ready to run python interpreter
 3. type: print("Hello World!")

+# Let's Learning Python
+1. The project is divided in directories that follows offcial documentation from python.org